What is a Bachelor of Science in Public Health?

 - Health care advocacy organizations

-The Bureau of Labor Statistics most recently predicted a 16% growth rate for health educators and community health workers between 2022 and 2032, faster than average for all occupations.
+The Bureau of Labor Statistics recently predicted a 7% growth rate for health educators and community health workers between 2022 and 2032, faster than average for all occupations.

 Majoring in public health also enables students to take the prerequisite courses needed for clinical graduate programs, such as medical school, while also gaining a better understanding of population health.

 Our graduates can also pursue advanced degrees in non-clinical disciplines, including MPH, JD, and PhD degree programs.
 For students who are interested in STEM-designated public health programs, Drexel Dornsife is proud to offer 9 graduate programs that are STEM eligible.

 Dornsife also offers an accelerated degree for highly talented undergraduate students interested in fast-tracking their careers in public health.
 The accelerated 4 + 1 degree allows students to complete both Bachelor’s and Master’s of Public Health degrees in a condensed timeframe at a reduced cost.

 View Graduate Public Health Degrees at Dornsife